-Thus the switchboard lamps which signal your telephone operator that you want a number or that you have finished talking are lighted up by filaments which were originally paper.
+Thus some of the switchboard lamps which signal your telephone operator that you wish a number or that you have finished talking are lighted up by filaments which were originally paper.
+Tungsten filaments also are used in switchboard lamps.

 And lastly, a paper stock similar to that on which this page is printed, is used for another purpose.
-On it, is the number that appears under the celluloid in the little holder on the front of the transmitter, or in the center of the dial on the base of your telephone.
+On it, is the number that appears under the cellulose acetate disc in the little holder on the front of the transmitter, or in the center of the dial on the base of your telephone.